idrinth-api-bench/issues/CONTRIBUTING.md

 ### Picking the right issue

 Issues that are good for relatively new coders are marked as `Good first issue`, issues marked as `help wanted` require a bit more knowledge about the project.

-Within an issue you find the project information on the right hand side, opening them up will reveal further estimates about size, difficulty, priority and main affected project part.
+Within an issue, you find the project information on the right-hand side, opening them up will reveal further estimates about size, difficulty, priority and main affected project part.